 Our Lighthouse & Fort Tour is a chance to sea kayak to some of the most historically fascinating and scenic landmarks in the Portland region.
 Unlike our other tours, we limit this trip to 6 or fewer people and we require participants to have at least one previous sea kayaking experience.
 You'll spend the day island-hopping through the rugged islands of Casco Bay.
 Along the way you'll visit several 19th century forts, paddle past lighthouses and feel the swell of the open ocean underneath your kayak.
 Among the lighthouses and forts you might visit are Spring Point Light, Fort Preble, Portland Head Light, Fort Scammel, Ram Island Light, Bug Light and Fort Gorges.
-You'll also have the chance to hone your paddling skills, learn about the natural history of the area, visit islands on the Maine Island Trail, view landmarks like lighthouses and 200-year-old forts from the water, and spot wildlife like seals, osprey and eiders.
-With 6-7 hours we'll have plenty of time to see several different sides of Casco Bay, including the bustling working waterfront of Portland harbor, the cliff-lined outer islands exposed to the open ocean and the more protected coves lined with beaches.
+You'll also have the chance to hone your paddling skills, learn about the natural history of the area, visit islands on the Maine Island Trail and spot wildlife like seals, osprey and eiders.
+You'll see many sides of Casco Bay, including the bustling working waterfront of Portland harbor, the cliff-lined outer islands exposed to the open ocean and the more protected coves lined with beaches.

 To receive the discounts listed below ask us when you check in for your tour.
 If you already paid in full we will refund the amount of the discount.

 College Students (with ID) receive 10% off guided trips (not applicable to multi-day trips)

 Residents of the East End ( with proof of address east of Franklin Arterial) receive 10% off any guided trip.

 Veterans and active military receive 10% off any guided trip.

 Using your own sea kayak?
 Get $15 off the usual rate, or $50 off for most multi-day trips.
 Kayak must be seaworthy and you should arrive early to unload.